We may receive compensation when you click on links to products from our partners.

 Communicating ideas to people is always a challenge.
 Even after a decade in school, many children still do not understand the basics of multiplication and division.
 After all, words are just symbols on a page.
 It’s up to the reader to transform them into knowledge and understanding.

 Skilled writers, though, understand that the form of their writing can make the ideas easier to digest.
-Shorter sentences, better analogies, and more compact syntax all makes a big difference.
+Shorter sentences, better analogies, and more compact syntax all make a big difference.
 As does grounding the entire narrative in concepts that the reader understands.
 Excellent writing is all about taking baby steps, leaping from one conceptual milestone to another, without any giant chasms in the way.

 They Absorb Content